BasemNasr/EasyMediaPicker/README.md

 # EasyMediaPicker KMP

-A Kotlin Multiplatform library for picking images, videos, and files across Android, iOS, and Desktop platforms.
+A Kotlin Multiplatform library for picking images, videos, and files across Android, iOS, Desktop, and Web platforms.

 ## Overview